 The Company and all other Blue Plans have been named as defendants in antitrust class-action complaints that have been brought against the Blue Plans and the Blue Cross and Blue Shield Association ("BCBSA"); these cases have been consolidated in a multidistrict litigation ("MDL") pending in Federal Court in Alabama ("the Court").
 The plaintiffs, who include both Blue Plan providers and subscribers, assert that they have been damaged as a result of alleged anticompetitive conduct.
 Their claims focus on, among other things, BCBSA's 'exclusive service area' requirement, 'best efforts' rules (limiting revenue from non-Blue business), alleged restrictions on a Plans ability to transfer ownership interests, and rules governing the BlueCard program.
 In a 2018 order, the Court ruled that certain BCBSA rules are subject to the 'per se' standard of review, while others are subject to the 'rule of reason' standard.
-The Court has not certified any classes.
-The court has not yet set dates for any trials.
+In a 2022 order, the Court ruled that, following the elimination of the national 'best efforts' rule in 2021, the 'exclusive service area' rules standing alone are subject to the 'rule of reason' standard.
+In 2019, 2020, 2021, and 2022, the Company recorded a loss in other liabilities and the expense in other expense covering litigation outcomes presently determined and/or predicted by the Company.